The feed has a problem. And it's getting worse.

 LinkedIn has a noise problem nobody wants to talk about openly.
-AI tools made content creation so fast and so cheap that the platform is now flooded with posts that look like content, sound like content, and function exactly like content that nobody reads.
+AI tools made content creation so fast and so cheap that the platform is now flooded with posts that look like content, sound like content, and function exactly like content nobody actually reads.

 Your audience sees dozens of posts before breakfast.
 By noon, your morning post is buried.
 By tomorrow, it never existed.